 - Managing capital and preparing reports to investors or government authority

-It is also important to note that the UAE financial institutions that are engaged in currency exchanges and remittance of money or financial intermediaries that are engaged in the sale and purchase of domestic and foreign stocks and bonds, currencies and commodities are not considered as banking business as per the ESR in the UAE.
+It is also important to note that the UAE financial institutions that are engaged in currency exchanges and remittance of money or financial intermediaries that are engaged in the sale and purchase of domestic and foreign stocks and bonds, currencies and commodities are not considered as banking business as a relevant activity under the UAE ESR.

 2. Insurance Business